 Each year the College offers a number of partial-tuition scholarships and grants to incoming and returning students.
-While some scholarships are awarded on the basis of merit, it is recommended that a financial aid application be on file with the College.
+While some scholarships are awarded on the basis of merit, it is required that a financial aid application (CSS Profile) be on file with the College.
 Scholarships require a maintenance of a minimum cumulative average for renewal, but merit scholarship recipients need not file for aid in subsequent years unless they wish to be considered for other aid as well, including need-based grants, student loans, and work-study.
 (See previous page for a description of the financial aid application process for incoming and returning students.)

 The names of the awards and application/renewal requirements are shown below:

-Name Application/Renewal Requirements Financial Aid Application Cum Avg To Apply To Renew The Novak/Sakmar/Templeton Scholarship 3.3 Recommended No The Trustee Scholarship 3.3 Recommended No The Presidential Scholarship 3.0 Recommended No The Dean's Scholarship 2.9 Recommended No The Stonehill Need-Based Grant SAP Recommended No
+Name Application/Renewal Requirements Financial Aid Application Cum Avg To Apply To Renew Novak/Sakmar/Templeton Scholarship 3.3, SAP Required No Honors Scholarship 3.3, SAP Required No Presidential Scholarship 3.0, SAP Required No Dean's Scholarship 2.9, SAP Required No Stonehill Need-Based Grant SAP Required Required Stonehill Endowed/Restricted Scholarships SAP Required Required

-\ Satisfactory Academic Progress
+^{}Satisfactory Academic Progress